 Perryville, Texas

-When Noble Ray Price was inducted into the Country Music Hall of Fame in 1996, many noted that the honor was long overdue.
-Such feelings weren’t based so much on the longevity of his career or on the number of major hits he has recorded, for in those regards Price was no different from many other deserving artists awaiting induction.
+Noble Ray Price was one of country music’s foremost innovators.
+When he was inducted into the Country Music Hall of Fame in 1996, many noted that the honor was long overdue, but such feelings weren’t based on career longevity or number of hits—in those regards he was no different from other deserving artists awaiting induction.

-Born near Perryville in East Texas, Price moved with his mother to Dallas after she and his father split up.
-Four years old at the time, he would spend most of his childhood moving between his mother’s house in Dallas and his father’s farm.
-He joined the U. S. Marines during World War II; afterward he enrolled at North Texas Agricultural College, intent on becoming a veterinarian.
-But while in school, he started singing at Roy’s House Cafe.
-He eventually made his way to Jim Beck’s recording studio in Dallas, where Beck connected him with Bullet Records.
-Price recorded one single for Bullet in either late 1949 or early 1950.
+Price was born in East Texas and moved to Dallas with his mother after his parents divorced when he was four years old.
+He spent his childhood going between his mother’s house and his father’s farm.
+He joined the U. S. Marines during World War II—after his service, he enrolled at North Texas Agricultural College with plans to become a veterinarian.
+While there, he started singing at Roy’s House Café, which led him to Jim Beck’s Dallas recording studio.
+Beck connected Price with Bullet Records, with whom he released “Jealous Lies” in 1950.

-The Bullet record wasn’t successful, but Price began singing on various Dallas-area programs, including the Big D Jamboree.
-He caught the attention of Troy Martin of the Peer-Southern music publishing firm, and on Martin’s strong recommendation Price was signed to Columbia Records in March 1951.
+The Bullet single wasn’t successful, but Price began singing on Dallas radio programs, including the Big D Jamboree.
+Troy Martin of Peer-Southern music took notice, and on his recommendation, Columbia Records signed Price in March 1951.
 His first Columbia release was “If You’re Ever Lonely Darling,” written by Lefty Frizzell.

 Songs